mockoon/mockoon/packages/cli/README.md

 - **Locale**: You can set up Faker.js locale with the `--faker-locale` flag.
 If not provided, Faker.js will use the default locale: `en`.
 For a list of currently supported locales, you can check the [supported locales list](https://github.com/mockoon/mockoon/blob/main/packages/commons/src/models/faker.model.ts#L1) in Mockoon's commons library.
 You can also check [Faker.js locales list](https://fakerjs.dev/guide/localization.html#available-locales) for more information (⚠️ Some locales may not yet be implemented in Mockoon).
 - **Seed**: You can set up Faker.js seed with the `--faker-seed` flag.
 If not provided, Faker.js will not use a seed.
 By providing a seed value, you can generate repeatable sequences of fake data.
 Using seeding will not always generate the same value but rather a predictable sequence.

+#### Customize the environment variables prefix

+You can access environment variables in your routes' responses by using the [`{{getEnvVar 'VARIABLE_NAME'}}` templating helper](https://mockoon.com/docs/latest/variables/environment-variables/).
+By default, only the environment variables prefixed with `MOCKOON_` are available, for example, `MOCKOON_MY_VARIABLE`.

+You can customize the prefix with the `--env-vars-prefix` flag.
+For example, if you set `--env-vars-prefix CUSTOM_PREFIX_`, you will be able to access the environment variable `CUSTOM_PREFIX_MY_VARIABLE` in your routes' responses.
+To disable the prefix, set it to an empty string: `--env-vars-prefix ''` or `--env-vars-prefix=`.

 ### Dockerize command